kleene-project/klee/docs/klee_image_build.md

 $ klee image build -t nginx:1.24.0_13 .
 ```

-This will build like the previous example, but it will then tag the resulting
+This will build like the previous example and then tag the resulting
-image `nginx:1.24.0_13`.
+image with `nginx:1.24.0_13`.

 ### Specify a Dockerfile (-f, --file)